ldss-project/hexarc/docs/end-user-documentation/1-persistence/0-persistent-collection-creation/index.md

 [SQL](https://blog.ansi.org/sql-standard-iso-iec-9075-2023-ansi-x3-135/#gref)...), which is either inferred from the implementation or specified from the user.

+A `QueryLanguage` defines how a service can query the data of a `PersistentCollection`.
 For example, the `MongoDBPersistentCollection` is a `PersistentCollection` based on the `MongoDBQueryLanguage`, where queries are defined in terms of [BSON](https://bsonspec.org/) documents.